Knowing how to effectively set goals… and follow through with them.

 Advertising copy you wrote made five million dollars in sales – and your client gave you a bonus?
 You have a dozen happy clients?
 You published and successfully marketed your own book or course?

 Number one should be your most important five-year goal, then numbers two and three, and so on.

-3. Take your top two or three goals and break each down into chunks – smaller tasks that together will accomplish your goal.
+3. Take your top two or three goals and break each one down into smaller tasks

 Let’s say your number one goal is to buy a new lake house.
 The house you want is going to cost you $300,000, and you want to pay in cash.
 Your current annual expenses are $50,000.
 When you factor in taxes and extra expenses, you probably need to earn about $150,000 per year.